o3de/o3de.org/content/docs/user-guide/assets/pipeline/metadata.md

 * If textures/hat.png is moved to character/hat.png, the metadata file must be moved to character/hat.png.meta.

-If using source control, metadata files **must** be checked in along with the source asset and updated with any move/rename changes.
+If using source control, metadata files **must be checked in** along with the source asset and updated to match any move or rename changes to those assets.

 There is one exception to the above, which is Intermediate Asset metadata files.
 These metadata files follow the same rules as Intermediate Assets: they should not be modified or checked into source control.